chavangorakh1999/orderManagement-ms/README.md

 ### TDD Approach

 Tests were written **before** implementation for all API endpoints.
 The test file structure follows **AAA (Arrange-Act-Assert)**.
-Server tests use Supertest against the real Express app (with in-memory store) — no mocking of business logic.
+Server tests use `mongodb-memory-server` to spin up an in-process MongoDB instance — no mocking of business logic, no shared state between tests.

 ---